christophergandrud/spatialWeights/README.md

     ## 4  a 2013                       -45175                           -36725
     ## 5  a 2014                       -53625                           -45175
     ## 6  a 2015                       -62075                           -53625

+### Multi-threaded

+The argument `mc_cores` allows you to specify the number of cores you would like to use find the spatial weights in parellel.
+This can lead to substantial speed improvements depending on how many cores you have available and how your data set is organised.
+To determine how many cores you have available use: `parallel::detectCores()`.

 Install
 -------